There is a very close link between depression and addiction. Depression causes addiction. Addiction causes depression.

 The first step to getting on the path to sobriety would be detoxification or detox.
 This is necessary to address the withdrawal symptoms of drugs or alcohol.
 It may be wise to temporarily stop taking medication so that a doctor can conduct an accurate diagnostic assessment.
 There are programs that address co occurring disorders at the same time.
 Trying to end substance abuse on its own without treating addiction may worsen depression and increase the risk of relapse.

 Sometimes, people with co occurring disorders can cope well with counseling, medical support, and peer support for addiction.
 Others may find that intensive inpatient or outpatient treatment programs work best.
-Effective treatment programs typically use group counselling, one-on-one counselling, medication assisted treatment (MAT), personalized treatment plans, onsite medical assistance, family support, and follow up support to prevent relapse.
+Effective treatment programs typically use group counseling, one-on-one counseling, medication assisted treatment (MAT), personalized treatment plans, onsite medical assistance, family support, and follow up support to prevent relapse.

 An individual should communicate with a physician, go for counselling, and join peer support groups.
 Such treatment programs will help the person to develop protective coping skills to reduce the risk of relapse or developing depression.